prakarshupmanyu/averageFlightDelays/README.md

 # averageFlightDelays
 Map-reduce jobs to compute the average arrival delays of individual flight routes and then finding out the top k routes with maximum average delays using top k design pattern.

+The Scala on top of Spark version of this project can be found [here](https://github.com/prakarshupmanyu/averageFlightDelays_Scala)

 The data for the tasks can be found at [this link](https://drive.google.com/file/d/1U2PjP5m8G5FP-G3eqRF3fqsjdQzkirvC/edit)